-FY 2011 TIGER Discretionary Grants
+TIGER II Discretionary Grants

-Like the TIGER and TIGER II

-Discretionary Grants, this year's TIGER

-Discretionary Grants are for capital

-investments in surface transportation

-infrastructure and are to be awarded on

-a competitive basis for projects that will

-have a significant impact on the Nation,

-a metropolitan area, or a region.
-Key

-requirements of the TIGER Discretionary

-Grant program are summarized below,

-and material differences from the

-previous TIGER Discretionary Grant

-programs are highlighted.

-"Eligible Applicants" for TIGER

-Discretionary Grants are State, local,

-and tribal governments, including U.S.

-territories, tribal governments, transit

-agencies, port authorities, metropolitan

-planning organizations (MPOs), other

-political subdivisions of State or local

-governments, and multi-State or multijurisdictional groups applying through a

-single lead applicant (for multijurisdictional groups, each member of

-the group, including the lead applicant,

-must be an otherwise eligible applicant

-as defined in this paragraph).
+Like the TIGER Discretionary Grants, TIGER II Discretionary Grants are for capital investments in surface transportation infrastructure and are to be awarded on a competitive basis for projects that will have a significant impact on the Nation, a metropolitan area, or a region.
+Key requirements of the TIGER II Discretionary Grant program are summarized below, and material differences from the TIGER Discretionary Grant program are highlighted.

+"Eligible Applicants" for TIGER II Discretionary Grants are State and local governments, including U.S. territories, tribal governments, transit agencies, port authorities, metropolitan planning organizations (MPOs), other political subdivisions of State or local governments, and multi-State or multi-jurisdictional groups applying through a single lead applicant (for multi-jurisdictional groups, each member of the group, including the lead applicant, must be an otherwise eligible applicant as defined in this paragraph).

-Projects that are eligible for TIGER Discretionary Grants under the FY 2011 Continuing Appropriations Act ("Eligible Projects") include, but are not limited to: (1) highway or bridge projects eligible under title 23, United States Code; (2) public transportation projects eligible under chapter 53 of title 49, United States Code; (3) passenger and freight rail transportation projects; and (4) port infrastructure investments.
+Projects that are eligible for TIGER II Discretionary Grants under the FY 2010 Appropriations Act ("Eligible Projects") include, but are not limited to: (1) Highway or bridge projects eligible under title 23, United States Code; (2) public transportation projects eligible under chapter 53 of title 49, United States Code; (3) passenger and freight rail transportation projects; and (4) port infrastructure investments.
 Federal wage rate requirements included in subchapter IV of chapter 31 of title 40, United States Code, apply to all projects receiving funds.
-This description of Eligible Projects is identical to the description of eligible projects under the TIGER II Discretionary Grant program.1
+This description of Eligible Projects is, in practice, identical to the description of eligible projects under the TIGER Discretionary Grant program.1